 Want to talk to us?

-Need to talk to someone about your international MoU and partnership agreement questions?
+Need to talk to someone about your international MoU and collaboration agreement questions?
 The MoU process is supported by the Center for Global Engagement.
-Contact us at firstname.lastname@example.org.
+Contact us at email@example.com.

 What is an MoU?

-A Memorandum of Understanding (MoU) is a non-binding statement of cooperation by which UMB and another entity express an interest in establishing a relationship that may result in future collaborative activities such as student and faculty exchanges, joint conferences, and/or research projects.
+A Memorandum of Understanding (MoU) is a statement of cooperation by which UMB and another entity outline the establishment of a relationship that may result in future collaborative activities, such as student and faculty exchanges, joint conferences, and/or research projects.

-An MoU may not create a legally binding commitment of UMB Funds.
+An MoU does not create a legally binding commitment of UMB Funds.
 Any commitment of UMB Funds requires a procurement agreement, subaward agreement, or similar contractual instrument.
-The MoU may serve as the first step in developing a future binding agreement which later leads to binding agreements which are developed through a different process.
+The MoU may serve as the first step in developing future agreements which are developed through a different process.

-UMB encourages international partnerships with other entities and these often entail entering into an MoU.
-However, an MoU is not required to enter into collaborations, procurement agreements, subawards agreements, etc. Often an international collaborator will request an MoU as the first step to a relationship, and the Center for Global Engagement can help you work with your partner to create an MoU.
+UMB encourages international collaborations with other entities, and these often entail entering into an MoU to establish the general framework for the relationship.
+Often an international collaborator will request an MoU as the first step to a relationship, and the Center for Global Engagement can help you work with your partner to create an MoU.

 Who can sign an MoU?
 (Not you!)